 About Bright Nights`

-Vancouver’s Bright Nights has been running at Stanley Park since 1997 and is today one of Western Canada’s largest and most famous Christmas attractions.
+Vancouver’s Bright Nights has been running at Stanley Park since 1997.
+Today, it’s one of Western Canada’s largest and most famous Christmas attractions.

 Admission to Bright Nights is by donation with proceeds benefiting the BC Professional Fire Fighters’ Burn Fund.
 This registered charity does all kinds of valuable work to support victims of fires, and educates the public to help keep people safe.
 It also sends child burn victims to summer camp, and provides support and accommodations to families of burn victims in hospital.